ankane/strong_migrations/README.md

 And a few in MySQL and MariaDB:

-- Increasing the length of a `varchar` column from under 255 up to 255
+- Increasing the length limit of a `varchar` column from under 255 up to 255
-- Increasing the length of a `varchar` column over 255
+- Increasing the length limit of a `varchar` column over 255

 #### Good